desau/BridgeSourceChecker/README.md

 1.)
 Go to https://console.cloud.google.com/

 2.)
-Select the dropdown at the top and create a "new project" (name doesn't matter)
+Select the dropdown at the top and create a "new project". (name doesn't matter)

 3.)
-Search at the top for "Google Drive API" and select it
+Search at the top for "Google Drive API" and select it.

 4.)
-Choose the project you just created, then enable the API
+Choose the project you just created, then enable the API.

 5.)
 On the left, go to Credentials -> Create Credentials -> Service account.